 Stay in touch

-Cherian George is a Professor at the Hong Kong Baptist University School of Communication and Film, where he also serves as Associate Dean (Research and Development).
+Cherian George is a Professor at the Hong Kong Baptist University School of Communication, where he also serves as Director of the Centre for Media and Communication Research.

 His research interests centre on freedom of expression in public life, especially in connection to media freedom and censorship; and religious intolerance and hate propaganda.
 His books include Hate Spin: The Manufacture of Religious Offense and its Threat to Democracy (MIT Press), which was named by Publishers Weekly as one of the 100 Best Books of 2016; and Red Lines: Political Cartoons and the Struggle against Censorship (MIT Press, 2021), which was honoured by the Association of American Publishers’ PROSE Awards as one of the year’s three top scholarly books in both the Media & Cultural Studies and Graphic Nonfiction categories.